tehp/OpenPoGoBot/CONTRIBUTING.md

 ## Pull Requests
   - Please squash your commits before merging.
-  - All PR's must be reviewed and aproved by 2 team members before merge.
+  - All PR's must be reviewed and approved by 2 team members before merge.
 Please be patient as this may take some time.
   - Use detailed commit messages to allow for quicker review.